Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Magic dice</b></summary>
 You gain Magic dice by having <b>Magical</b> items in your Inventory.
-Magic dice
+When you roll magic dice, you <b>lose</b> them when their result turns up as '4' or more, preventing them from being used again until they are recuperated.
+You recuperate lost magic dice after a long rest.
 </details>

 <details markdown="1">
 <summary><b>Spellcasting</b></summary>
 If you have a <b>Spellbook</b>, you can cast the associated spell.
-You can roll up to 4 Magic dice (that you acquire by holding <i>magical</i> items in your Inventory).
+You can roll up to 4 Magic dice.
 The effects of the spell depend on the number of [dice] used, and the [sum] of the result.

 If you roll doubles when casting a spell, you mark 1 <b>Notch</b> on it.
 You can only repair it by <b>Recharging</b> it.
 </details>